Get your personal plan match in 2 minutes

 Find My Plan (2 min) →

 Health sharing works in California, but there's a catch: California's individual insurance mandate requires residents to have qualifying health coverage or pay a tax penalty of up to $800+ per adult in 2026.
-Health sharing plans do NOT satisfy this mandate, meaning you'll owe the penalty when you file your California state taxes.
+Health sharing plans do NOT count as minimum essential coverage under that mandate.
+That does not automatically mean you owe the penalty, though — California's Form FTB 3853 includes a specific exemption for members of a health care sharing ministry (exemption code "F"), and it is claimed directly on your return with no approval needed from Covered California.
+The catch inside the catch: the FTB conditions that exemption on the ministry, or a predecessor, having shared medical expenses continuously since December 31, 1999, which is a bar most newer plans do not clear.
+See what the FTB actually requires before you assume either way.
 NCSL tracks individual mandate laws by state — California is one of only a handful with an active individual mandate.
-However, even with the penalty, health sharing can still save you money if you earn too much to qualify for Covered California subsidies.
+Every cost figure on this page assumes the penalty applies, which is the conservative case; if you qualify for the exemption, your real cost is lower than what you see below.
+Even with the penalty, health sharing can still save you money if you earn too much to qualify for Covered California subsidies.
 A healthy 35-year-old pays $161-$320/month for Zion HealthShare + $800/year penalty = $2,732-$4,640 total annual cost, compared to $4,800-$9,600 for unsubsidized Covered California Bronze/Silver plans.
 The math works if you're healthy, earn $60K+, and don't qualify for subsidies.

 California's Individual Mandate: The $800 Problem